vgaldi/fw-lab/content/post/2024-10-01_PRL_accepted/index.md

 +++
-title = "Our paper on time-varying dispersive interfaces accepted in PR" date = 2024-10-01 draft = false
+title = "Our paper on time-varying dispersive interfaces accepted in PRL" date = 2024-10-01 draft = false